abretucorazon/cafemarvin/src/pages/posts/a-new-marriage-proposal.md

 >
 > * meaning and purpose
 > * sweat, blood, and tears
-> * to be cherished by partners who care deeply for each other
+> * cherished by partners who care deeply for each other